 What does the energy organisation of 2035 look like compared to today?
 And how can we best deliver our short-term priorities whilst also effectively preparing for this unrecognisable future?

 Our clients are truly global, across all our offerings and their many operations.
-This includes: operating model and organisation design, regulatory change, process redesign, trading and supply transformation, agile transformation, leadership development, creation of integrated customer experiences and enterprise wise cost take-out.
+This includes: operating model and organisation design, regulatory change, process redesign, trading transformation, agile transformation, leadership development, creation of integrated customer experiences and enterprise wise cost take-out.